-Collins Chabane Local Municipality participates in PCF [Premier Coordinating Forum] meetings which comprises of the Premier as the chair and members of the Executive Council and all the Mayors supported by their heads of Department and Municipal Mangers as well as SALGA.
-Through the PCF both the provincial and local sphere of government are able to inform and take decisions on policy and development issues that emanates from national, Provincial and local government level.
+Collins Chabane Local Municipality participates in PCF [Premier Coordinating Forum] meetings which comprise of the Premier as the chair and members of the Executive Council and all the Mayors supported by their heads of Department and Municipal Managers as well as SALGA.
+Through the PCF, both the provincial and local sphere of government are able to inform and take decisions on policy and development issues that emanate from national, provincial and local government level.